mamorum/kaze/doc/getting-started.md

   <artifactId>logback-classic</artifactId>
 </dependency>
 ```

-Latest version can be checked on [Central Repository (logback-classic)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22ch.qos.logback%22%20AND%20a%3A%22logback-classic%22) or [Logback Web Site](http://logback.qos.ch/).

 Kaze depends on [SLF4J](http://www.slf4j.org/index.html).
 To output logging, please add logback-classic or other logging implementation to your app.
 The way to switch logging frameworks is written in the [SLF4J user manual](http://www.slf4j.org/manual.html).